spatie/laravel-health/docs/available-checks/redis-memory-usage.md

 weight: 17
 ---

-This check makes sure that your Redis is not consuming too much memory.
+This check makes sure that Redis is not consuming too much memory.

 If the memory usage is larger than the specified maximum, this check will fail.